Pierce01/Opacity/README.md

 Lastly, Save your changes and the image should be set

-###Tutorial for custom image rotation coming soon™
+###Tutorial for custom image rotation ~~coming soon™~~
-It's either going to be annoying af to set up, or easy, but I think it's going to be the former
+~~It's either going to be annoying af to set up, or easy, but I think it's going to be the former~~ With a lot of help from @Razzile, I have been able to rewrite the plugin so that it now supports loading local images instead of pulling from a server, to do this follow these steps.
+1. Create a folder called "img", without quotes, in the plugin folder for better discord.
+2. Place all images you want loaded in that folder (ensure only static images are in the folder, gifs not tested)
+3. Enable the local version of the plugin (and disable or remove the server image plugin)
+4. Restart discord to apply changes, either by pressing ctrl+r or closing on the taskbar and re-opening

 ```
 Lots of love